Study Abroad Funding Opportunities

 Study Abroad Scholarships

-Study/Travel Opportunities for CUNY Students (STOCS Scholarship) – With the assistance of a renewal grant from the New York Community Trust DeWitt Wallace/Youth Travel Enrichment Fund, the City University of New York is offering the STOCS Scholarship.
-The STOCS program assists CUNY students participating in short-term CUNY study abroad programs for winter and summer by awarding scholarships ranging from $750 to $1500.
+Scholarships for International Resume-building Opportunities for CUNY Students (SIROC)– With the assistance of a renewal grant from the New York Community Trust DeWitt Wallace/Youth Travel Enrichment Fund, the City University of New York is offering the SIROC Scholarship.
+The SIROC program assists CUNY students participating in short-term CUNY study abroad programs for winter and summer by awarding scholarships ranging from $750 to $1500.
 Only available to students receiving federal financial aid.

 The The Gilman International Scholarship Program was established by the International Academic Opportunity Act of 2000.
 This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.